aws-controllers-k8s/community/docs/content/docs/user-docs/leader-election.md

     replicas: 3
 ```

-## Configuring Leader Election namespace
+## Configuring Leader Election `Namespace`

-The Leader Election Namespace is a controller configuration setting that
+The leader election namespace is a controller configuration setting that
 determines the namespace where controllers manage leader election.
 Under the
 hood it is used for storing `coordination.k8s.io/lease` objects, which help
 controllers reach consensus and choose a leader.
 If not specified, the system